Mental Health Therapist Online California: Counselor in California

 In truth, we all have different ways of processing information.
 These cognitive differences make us unique.
 Every brain works differently.
 Everyone has their own unique experience of the world and their own way of coping.
 Rather than force everyone into the same mold, affirming neurodiversity creates an environment of acceptance.
 Accepting differences allows us to be ourselves and is neurodiversity affirming.

-Rather than force everyone into the same mold, affirming neurodiversity creates an environment of acceptance.
-Accepting differences allows us to be ourselves.
+Rather than force everyone into a uniform mold, affirming neurodiversity creates an environment of acceptance.
+Accepting differences allows us all to be ourselves.
 When we begin therapy with that level of acceptance, therapy opens the door to self-acceptance and learning how to deal with personal issues in a respectful way.
-People commonly need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself.I'm a neurodiversity affirming, inclusive therapist and support the neurodiverse community and their families by providing family therapy.
-I educate and share information whenever possible.
-I believe challenging exclusionary views and valuing diversity is important.
-Part of this is explaining ableist language and promoting inclusive alternatives.

 What is neurodiversity?

-Neurodiversity is a relatively new term that refers to the variation in human brain function and psychology.
+Neurodiversity is a relatively new term that refers to the variation in human brain structure and function.
 The term describes a range of neurological differences, including dyslexia, Attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorder, and more.
-It is no different than any other kind of diversity.
+It is no different than any other kind of diversity as far as inclusivity.

-Neurodiversity advocates believe these conditions should be accepted and respected as part of the human experience rather than pathologized or treated as disabilities.
 A therapist for neurodiversity would argue that we should celebrate neurological differences as a source of diversity and innovation.
-There is growing evidence that neurodiversity-affirming approaches can lead to better outcomes in many fields, including business, education, and creativity.
-Diversity in a group lends itself to many different viewpoints that can all come together to create something unique.
+There is growing evidence that neurodiversity-affirming approaches can lead to better outcomes in many fields, including business, education, technology, and creativity.
+Diversity in a group brings together many different viewpoints that can create something unique.

 What are the benefits of neurodiversity?